Xilinx/Vitis_Libraries/sparse/docs/src/benchmark/spmv_double.rst

 * **Build hw and host (Step 2)**

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+This process might take a couple of hours.

 .. code-block:: bash